 - FRUIT– Instead of adding vanilla extract, try using orange, almond, or banana extract.

-- STUFFED– Elevate your French toast but making our Strawberry Cheesecake Stuffed Toast.
+- STUFFED– Elevate your French toast by making our Strawberry Cheesecake Stuffed Toast.

 FREQUENTLY ASKED QUESTIONS-